The Maintenance Mindset

 - “Will I gain it back?”

 This is normal.
-Because maintenance is not a finish line: it’s a new identity to live into.
+Maintenance is not a finish line; it is a new phase that needs stable habits.

 - Stop checking in